Cremation Costs & Urn Burial: Affordable Options

 • Actual cremation process

-• Filing of necessary permits and death certificates
+• Filing permits and death certificates

 • Returning ashes to the family